mattct027/SQLClientApp/README.md

 # SQLClientApp
- Two-tier Java based client-server applications interacting with a MySQL database utilizing JDBC for the connectivity.
+ Two-tier Java-based client-server application that interacts with a MySQL database and utilizes JDBC for connectivity.
+ The attached folders show the various functions of the program